 Most times, the good your credit score, the higher the amount you can take, but don’t be lured by the money lender’s gimmicks.

-Ability to repay within the time frame
+Will I be able to repay within the time frame?

 Would you be able to pay within the time frame?
 What other sources of funds do you have to settle your loan within the time frame?

 In making sure to don’t default, it’s advisable to choose the most feasible time so that your credit score isn’t affected.